 Current GG members unanimously have wanted their identities to be known to the other GG members, so they can converse about the program.
 GG members are not made public, however.
 If you don’t mind that people outside the program know you’re a Guardian Gardener, you can participate in the Guardian Gardens section of the HIPS Forum, where we chat and swap info and ideas.

 We are crowd-sourcing rarities for everyone.
 No one gets anything out of doing this except the enjoyment of doing it, and no one will be told what they should save.
 We’ll collectively target things that are about to disappear, and we trust all participants to take up what they can.
 GGers get to know each other online or through emails.
 There is camaraderie and shared purpose.
 And there are moments — e.g., when one or more of us goes on a garden rescue with every GGer committing to new adoptions — when we are a frenzy of preservationist activity.
 This is the front edge of HIPS’s activity; it is about to be the crossroads where other AIS sections and foreign iris societies and botanical gardens and National Collections will interact.
 This is where a difference is made.

 Come aboard, we’d love to have you!
-Contact Doug Paschall, the Guardian Gardens administrator, at email@example.com and let him know you want to be a Guardian Gardener.
+Contact Jessica Kelley, the Guardian Gardens assistant, at GGassistant@historiciris.org and let her know you want to be a Guardian Gardener.
 And please, help us spread the word!
 We would like the GGers to be HIPS members if possible, and a HIPS e-membership is only $10 per year.
 You can make a difference, and together we can save these rare beauties before they are gone forever.